 Street 13 45 cnr.
 Psar Chas 118

-Comfortable twin room for only US$ 8.- per night.
-Friendly Chinese staff.
+Comfortable twin room for US$ 8.- per night.
+Friendly Chinese Cambodian staff.

 Click below for an interactive road map of the Dara Reang Sey Hotel in Phnom Penh, which we would recommend, and for directions:

-Hiring Chang’s remorque-moto (KHR 16,000.- for the one-hour ride) and cruising central Phnom Penh (a load test for our visual, auditory and olfactory senses) between (i) her leafy French quartier N of Wat Phnom, (ii) her lively Chinatown which stretches from S of Wat Phnom to the striking Royal Palace and (iii) her just recently rejuvenated river front on the W bank of the Tonlé Sap River.
+Hiring Chang’s remorque-moto, a two-wheeled carriage pulled behind a motor scooter, negotiating the deal of KHR 16,000.- or US$ 4.- for a one-hour sightseeing tour and cruising central Phnom Penh, a load test for our visual, auditory and olfactory senses, between (i) the city's leafy French quartier north of Wat Phnom, (ii) her lively Chinatown which stretches from south of Wat Phnom all the way to the striking Royal Palace, and (iii) her just recently rejuvenated river front on the west bank of the milky and sluggish Tonlé Sap River.

 “Mirrors should think longer before they reflect.”

-Discovering several highlights of the Khmer cuisine: (i) for breakfast, Khmer noodles aka num banh hok, rice noodles topped with cold fish gravy, flavoured with spicy prahoc (fermented fish paste) and served with crisp raw veggies including cucumbers, banana flower, water-lily stems, bean sprouts and fresh herbs, such as basil and mint, (ii) delicious amoc (baked freshwater fish with coconut, lemon grass and chilli in banana leaf), and (iii) grilled eel with tamarind sauce from the Tonlé Sap Lake, all this washed down with draft Angkor Beer (KHR 2,000.- or US$ -.50 per pint) and the ubiquitous black coffee (KHR 1,000.- or US$ -.25 per glass), both always “on the rocks”.
+Discovering several pescetarian and vegetarian highlights of the traditional Khmer cuisine: (i) for breakfast, Khmer noodles aka num banh hok, rice noodles topped with cold fish gravy, flavoured with spicy prahok (fermented, salty and very smelly fish paste) and served with crisp raw veggies including cucumbers, banana flowers, water-lily stems, bean sprouts and fresh herbs, such as basil and mint, (ii) delicious amoc (baked freshwater fish with coconut, lemon grass and chilli in banana leaf), and (iii) grilled eel with tamarind sauce from the Tonlé Sap Lake, all this washed down with draft Angkor Beer (KHR 2,000.- or US$ 0.50 per pint) and the ubiquitous cold black coffee (KHR 1,000.- or US$ 0.25 per glass), both always “on the rocks”.

 “As long as there was coffee in the world, how bad could things be?”

-Exploring the tourist sights of Phnom Penh thus (i) being dazzled by the 5,000 real-silver (!) floor tiles of the Silver Pagoda, part of the Royal Palace, checking out (ii) the huge dome of Psar Thmei, the Art Deco masterpiece that is Phnom Penh’s central market, and (iii) Wat Phnom, the 14th-century CE Buddhist temple which sits on a 30m-high tree-covered knoll (…and taking a look southwest at the fortress that is the new US embassy […and wondering to ourselves how it is that the security-conscious US State Department managed to find the only site in Phnom Penh tactically overshadowed by a hill?]).
+Exploring in two-heel drive the tourist sights of Phnom Penh: (i) being dazzled by the 5,000 real-silver (!) floor tiles of the Silver Pagoda, part of the Royal Palace, (ii) checking out the huge dome of Psar Thmei, the Art Deco masterpiece that is Phnom Penh’s central market, and (iii) visiting Wat Phnom, the 14th-century CE Buddhist temple which sits on a 30m-high tree-covered knoll (…and taking a look southwest at the fortress that is the new US embassy and wondering to ourselves how it is that the security-conscious US State Department managed to find the only site in Phnom Penh tactically overshadowed by a hill).

 “Look on every exit as being an entrance somewhere else.”

-For your orders from the United States click here
+For Amazon bargains from the United States, please click here